angelopoulosG/angelopoulosG/README.md

 ### `Georgios Angelopoulos`
 was born in Athens, Greece, in 1994.
 He received the Diploma degree (5 years) in Informatics and Telecommunications Engineering from the <a href="https://www.uowm.gr/en/">University of Western Macedonia, Greece</a>, in 2019.
-Also, in 2020, he completed the MRes degree with the <a href="http://upf.edu/">Universitat Pompeu Fabra, Spain</a>. credits.
+Also, in 2020, he completed the MRes degree with the <a href="http://upf.edu/">Universitat Pompeu Fabra, Spain</a>.
 He is currently fulfilling his military obligations in the Greek Army, serving as a Software Engineer in the Hellenic
 Army General Staff.

 His research interests include cloud robotics, cyber-physical systems, human-robot interaction, and robot ethics.